Open-Telecoms-Data/ofds_qgis_template/README.md

-# ofds_qgis_template
+# OFDS QGIS Template

-A QGIS template for producing network maps in OFDS format
+A QGIS template for producing network maps in OFDS format.